CaddenB26/Alzheimers-dataset-SQL/README.md

-Because so many of the values were not significant one way we can assume:
+Because so many of the values were not significant one way or another so we can assume:

 1. That the root cause of alzheimers is still unknow
 2. The ethnicity with the most likely chance of getting alzheimers is those who are Asian descendants